 Comprehensive Curriculum Planning

-The Western Michigan Occupational Therapy program is preparing a doctorate-level degree offering and plans to use eCurriculum to help design the new curriculum based on ACOTE Standards.
+The program is transitioning to a doctorate-level degree offering and plans to use eCurriculum to design the new curriculum based on the ACOTE Standards.